Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion, not kinematics: Introduction

 Following the work established in \citet{Dantas2022, Dantas2023}, we developed a generalised additive model \citep[GAM;][]{HastieTibshirani} to extend the chemical evolution models computed by \citet{Magrini2009} and use them to estimate the birth Galactocentric radii ($R_{\rm b}$) of all the thin disc stars in our sample with varying metallicities, ranging from metal-poor to super-metal-rich \citep[full analysis in][]{Dantas2025}.
-Therefore, having both the expected $R_{\rm b}$ as well as the current guiding radii, $R_{\rm g}$, we analysed the motion of the stars in our sample classifying them as having been relocated from their original orbital radii (i.e. churned inward, outward; this motion is commonly known as radial migration), or remained approximately in their original orbital radii (i.e. blurred or undisturbed stars).
+Therefore, by obtaining both the expected birth radii, $R_{\rm b}$, as well as the current guiding radii, $R_{\rm g}$, we analysed the motion of the stars in our sample, classifying them as either having been relocated from their original orbital radii (i.e. churned inwards or outwards; this motion is commonly known as radial migration), or having remained approximately at their original orbital radii (i.e. blurred or undisturbed stars).